kevinpatrickkent/GirlScoutCodingBadges/Cadette/CodingBasics/README.md

     3) Download the files in the CodingBasics folder above:
         You need to place index.html, main.js, and server.js into a folder named something like my-game on your computer (Documents folder great choice)

+    4) Open a terminal in the folder where you stored those file.

 Notes on Node.js: